Chapter 14: Lookup Arguments

 Halo2, developed by the Electric Coin Company (Zcash), integrates lookups natively with a “permutation argument” variant rather than Plookup’s grand product.

-In practice: Halo2’s lookup API lets developers define tables declaratively.
+Halo2’s lookup API lets developers define tables declaratively.
 The proving system handles the constraint generation automatically.
 This made Halo2 popular for application circuits: you specify what to look up, not how the lookup argument works.
+Scroll, Taiko, and other L2s built on Halo2 rely on its lookup system for zkEVM implementation.

 For Plookup, the sorted vector $s$ has length $n + d$ (lookups plus table).
 For LogUp, the multiplicity polynomial has degree $d$.
 For Caulk, the table polynomial $t(X)$ must be committed during setup.
 In every case, a table of size $2^{20}$ means million-coefficient polynomials.
 A table of size $2^{64}$ means polynomials with more coefficients than atoms in a grain of sand.